thoughtspile/grafar/docs/tutorial/3-mapping.md

 ## Explicit curve: x -> y

-Obvoiusly, you can apply the same technique to make a 2D plot:
+Obviously, you can apply the same technique to make a 2D plot:

 <div data-sample>
   <div id="curve"></div>